Shining stars and heroines of the Iranian Resistance

 After February 8, 1982, Ashraf’s life and death became the tradition of a generation of PMOI women in Iran who lead the Iranian Resistance today.

-Other shining stars in this epic milestone:
+Other shining stars and heroines in this epic milestone:

 Born in 1960 in Tehran, Azar was one of the daughters of the famous and popular Rezaii family who had lost four of their children in the struggle against the Shah’s regime.
 So, she had been involved in the struggle since very young age and even imprisoned at age 14.